 IT Asset Management (ITAM) and Software Asset Management (SAM) programs can provide essential input to security initiatives since they have a tremendous amount of up-to-date information about installed hardware and software at their fingertips.

-Now your ITAM and SAM programs can help reduce your organization’s degree of risk even further with Eracent’s Software Vulnerability Assessment.
-This valuable functionality is based on standardized data that is continuously gathered by the National Institute of Standards and Technology (NIST).
+Now your ITAM and SAM programs can help reduce your organization’s degree of risk even further with Eracent’s Software Vulnerability Manager.
+This powerful functionality is based on standardized data that is continuously gathered by the National Institute of Standards and Technology (NIST).
 Several times a day, NIST updates a database of all known vulnerabilities that exist in commercial IT hardware and software products.
 Within hours of the NIST database being updated, Eracent maps this new vulnerability data to product records in both the SCANMAN™ software recognition library and the IT-Pedia® IT Product Data Library.

 As a result, ITMC Discovery™ can quickly identify any installed products that have known vulnerabilities.
 You can see any potential threats and software that needs to be patched, updated or replaced throughout your network environment.